-The majority of the projects and exercises in Lesson 6 detail practical, step-by-step techniques that are well illustrated and explained and usually quite easy to follow.
-For teaching opportunities, look for those dialog box options, menu commands, tool settings, and underlying concepts that are not specifically covered in the exercises.
-Pay attention to margin notes and tips, which often suggest areas that can be emphasized or elaborated.
+The majority of the projects and exercises in Lessons 5 and 6 detail practical techniques that are well illustrated and explained and usually quite easy to follow.
+For teaching opportunities, look for dialog box options, menu commands, tool settings, and underlying concepts that are not specifically covered in the exercises.
+Margin notes and tips can often suggest areas that can be emphasized or elaborated.